Courses in Latin American, Caribbean, and U.S. Latino Studies

 Supervised research pertinent to the student's course of study and leading to an acceptable written paper for a master's degree.
 Prerequisites: Enrollment in the LACS MA program and consent of the instructor.

-This course is designed to ensure that the required reading for the doctoral dissertation is systematically accomplished under the direction of the dissertation director.
-In accordance with departmental guidelines, the student will prepare an annotated bibliography based on a reading list approved by the dissertation director.
-Prerequisites: Consent of Instructor.
+This course is designed to ensure that the required reading for the comprehensive exam and doctoral dissertation is systematically accomplished under the supervision of the dissertation director.
+In accordance with departmental guidelines, the student will prepare an annotated bibliography based on a reading list on the content and methods of the student’s dissertation research topic.
+This bibliography must be approved by the dissertation director and the student’s doctoral committee.
+This course may not be repeated for credit.
+Prerequisite: By Permission Only.

 Lcs 782 Independent Field Research (2-15)